ModSnmp Manual - Troubleshooting

 • Check that no other software is using the same port.

-• If you sent a broadcast request, check that the Always responds setting is consistent with the slave.
+• If you sent a broadcast request, check that the Always responds setting is consistent with the device.

-Data received by ModSnmp failed the CRC check.
+Data received by ModSnmp failed the Cyclic Redundancy Check (CRC).

 • Turn on tracing to get more information.